Skip to content

 • Within that portion, there should be descriptive content for each core topic.
 So, don’t just give all the different links to those resources but describe what this content is about;

-• Then lastly, indicate the most valuable related subtopic content assets.
+• Lastly, indicate the most valuable related subtopic content assets.

 It seems difficult to create a good resource pillar page, especially if you’re not a designer, but it’s not entirely true.
 HubSpot offers a variety of free pillar page templates to use, so the design will no longer be an obstacle that keeps you from creating valuable content.